mie-lab/mobility_generation/README.md

     - implement
 - DiffSeq-v2
     - loss shall be < 0.01
-    - V2 shall be initialized from random
     - We only consider V2
+        - The mean embedding of V2 shall be initialized from random
         - pretrain slightly better
+        - layer 2 better than layer 6

 ## Metrics (TODO: verify)